Shares in French retailer Casino slump after Moody's downgrade

-PARIS, March 24 (Reuters) - Shares in French retailer Casino slumped by around 15% on Friday after rating agency Moody's downgraded several of the group's credit ratings, citing market share losses, weak liquidity and high debt.
+PARIS, March 24 (Reuters) - Shares in French retailer Casino slumped by around 15% on Friday after rating agency Moody's cut its long-term debt rating further into junk territory, citing market share losses, weak liquidity and high debt.

 The stock hit a record low of 5.6050 euros ($6.02) before regaining some ground.
 Its shares were set for the worst day of losses since the company's listing in 1985.
 Shares in Casino's parent company, Rallye GENC.PA, also shed 15%.

+The cost of Casino's five-year credit default swaps - a form of insurance for bondholders - rose to 66.125 basis points from 65.125 at Thursday's close.

-Moody's said the downgrade reflected continued market share losses in the French retail market, with a reduction in retail margins for last year, and negative free cash flows in its home country.
+Moody's said the downgrade of several of Casino's credit ratings reflected continued market share losses in the French retail market, with a reduction in retail margins for last year, and negative free cash flows in its home country.

 "The company continues to burn cash with negative free cash flow in France of around 900 million euros in 2022," it said.